codewarr1or/Velvotek-Status/README-LOCAL-SETUP.md

 2. **Configure DNS records** in your domain's DNS settings:
    ```
-   # A record pointing to your server's public IP
+   # A record for status subdomain pointing to your server's public IP
    Type: A
-   Name: @ (or leave blank for root domain)
+   Name: status
    Value: YOUR_SERVER_IP
    TTL: 300 (or default)

-   # Optional: WWW subdomain
+   # Optional: Root domain (if you want velvotek.xyz to redirect)
-   Type: CNAME
+   Type: A
-   Name: www
+   Name: @ (or leave blank for root domain)
-   Value: velvotek.xyz
+   Value: YOUR_SERVER_IP
    TTL: 300
    ```